I update this page about once a year, it is reasonably current but not up to the minute.

 At the risk of making new enemies I'd say Trails in the Sky the 3rd is skippable if you're pressed for time.
 Most of the prologue revelations were known events that didn't need more explaining.
 Similarly the important epilogue events are explained in other games.
 I think this is really a game for people who enjoyed the battle system of the previous two games and want to try it with a much larger cast of characters.
 That was my favorite aspect of the game at least.

 There are three other PlayStation Portable games in the Trails series: Zero no Kiseki, Ao no Kiseki, and Nayuta no Kiseki.
 None received a US release in their original form.
-Same for the crossover Ys vs. Sora no Kiseki: Alternative Saga.
+Same for the crossover Ys vs. Sora no Kiseki: Alternative Saga which is noted in the Ys section.
 I guess the PlayStation Portable just wasn't popular enough in the US to justify large translation projects for these.
 There are a fan translations if you're willing to import the game and apply patches.
+However, all are playable in remake form.

-In terms of story - Zero/Ao are a duology that is connected to the rest of the Trails/Kiseki series.
+In terms of story - Zero+Azure are a duology that is connected to the rest of the Trails/Kiseki series.
 Some events of the story are referenced in the Cold Steel games and a few characters make guest appearances.
-Nayuta is a standalone story and uses a battle system closer to Falcom's Zwei series.
+Zero plays about the same as the three Sky games.
+In Azure the battle system received some updates that I think were intended to speedup game play.
+The actual result is battles are much easier than previous games.
+Difficulty is again adjustable if this is a problem.

 Set in the same universe as Sky, but in a different kingdom, Legend of Heroes: Trails of Cold Steel is the first installment of the next series in the franchise.
 In the US we lucked out this time around and received ports of every* version released in Japan.
 The original PlayStation 3, PC, and Vita versions are all available - albeit several years after their original release.
 In 2019 a remaster for the PlayStation 4 and PC was released.
 All these were handled by XSEED.
 It took decades but the late 2010's was finally a good time to be a Falcom fan in America.
 Between these and Ys VIII I never felt more optimistic about seeing future games ported to English.